gitguige/academic-kickstart/content/authors/admin/_index.md

 My research interests are at the intersection of computer systems dependability and control system theory& engineering.
 I am particularly interested in engineering safer autonomous systems through resilience assessment, security validation, and artificial intelligence techniques.

 **I am on the academic market.
-I am looking for a Tenure-Track Assistant Professor position or a Postdoctoral position in departments such as of Electrical/Computer/System Engineering at reserach universities.**
+I am looking for a Tenure-Track Assistant Professor position or a Postdoctoral position in departments such as Electrical/Computer/System Engineering at reserach universities.**